civican/legisinfo/44-1/bills/C-33/bill_text.md

   **(3)** Subsection 40.16(4) of the Act is replaced by the following:

-    **(4)** The Minister has the burden of establishing that a person has committed a violation **or has not complied with the assurance of compliance referred to in the notice of default**.
+    **(4)** The Minister has the burden of establishing that a person has committed a violation or has not complied with the assurance of compliance referred to in the notice of default.

   **(4)** Section 40.16 of the Act is amended by adding the following after subsection (5):